cesko-digital/blog/README.md

 ...
 ```

-## How to Insert News
+## How to Insert NewsCard

-News need to be saved in `content/news` directory.
-News are saved as YAML file which can contain multiple news, see following example:
+NewsCard need to be saved in `content/news` directory.
+NewsCard are saved as YAML file which can contain multiple news, see following example:
 ```yaml
 - type: news
   date: 2019-09-16-12-00